heaganhenry/mcl-play-demo/README.md

 # mcl-play-demo
-Demo web app with Play Framework
+Demo web app made with Play Framework and React.js using Scala.js